mashrursakif/ascii-converter/README.md

 # ASCII Image Converter

-A C program for converting images to ASCII text
+A C program for converting images and videos to ASCII text

 ## Functionality

-- Load image with `stb_image`
+- Load images and videos through `stb_image` and `ffmpeg`
 - Map grayscale brightness to ASCII characters
 - Output through terminal or save as txt file
 - Customize output resolution
+- View and playback saved ASCII images and videos through terminal

 ## Installation and Usage